What is Excess Insurance & Who Needs it?

 excess liability

-Excess liability insurance is a secondary form of coverage that provides assistance if your clients’ expenses exceed their normal insurance.
-Your clients choose how much excess they want to cover, and their premiums go up accordingly.
-This type of insurance is separate from their original policies.
-For example, if your client has excess homeowner’s insurance, he or she pays for two different homeowner’s insurance policies.
+Excess liability insurance is a secondary form of coverage that acts like a safety net for situations where your client’s expenses exceed the limits of their underlying insurance policy.
+Your clients choose how much excess they want to cover them, and their premiums go up accordingly.

 Is Excess Liability Insurance Necessary?

-What Are the Different Types?
+What Are the Different Types of Excess Insurance?

 What Are Some Common Scenarios for This Insurance?

-Many clients find excess liability insurance difficult to understand at first, so offer them a few different scenarios.
 For example, business owners are liable if customers get injured in their stores, whether they trip on cleaning equipment or slip on unmarked spills.
 Their general liability insurance kicks in to help with the customers’ medical bills, but sometimes customers need more money than a general liability policy covers.
-When this happens, excess insurance activates to cover the rest of the settlement.
+When this happens, excess insurance can be activated to cover the rest of the settlement.

 About Cochrane and Company